hen leaves have turned to blood and rust

 A lover spurned can live or die;

-Perhaps Ick knew his time was nigh.
+Perhaps Bod knew his time was nigh.

 How else explain his silent wait